-With regard to its civil protection mandate, DG ECHO encourages and facilitates the cooperation between the 31 States participating in the Civil Protection Mechanism and Financial Instrument (the 27 EU Member States, Norway, Iceland, Lichtenstein and Croatia) in order to improve the effectiveness of systems for preventing and protecting against natural, technological or man-made disasters in Europe.
+With regard to its civil protection mandate, DG ECHO encourages and facilitates the cooperation between the 31 States participating in the EU Civil Protection Mechanism (28 EU Member States in addition to Iceland, Norway, and the former Yugoslav Republic of Macedonia) in order to improve the effectiveness of systems for preventing and protecting against natural, technological or man-made disasters in Europe.

 The DIPECHO programme had been expanded over the years and now covers seven disaster prone regions: the Caribbean, Central America, South America, Central Asia, South Asia, South East Asia and South East Africa and South West Indian Ocean (see map).
 The projects funded by the programme include simple and inexpensive preparatory measures, often implemented by the communities themselves.
 They have proven extremely effective in limiting damage and saving lives when hazards suddenly strike.
 DIPECHO-projects will typically emphasize training, capacity-building, awareness-raising, establishment or improvement of local early-warning systems and contingency-planning.
 There are numerous examples that these simple and community-owned preparedness measures enable communities at risk to save their own lives and livelihoods when disaster strikes.
 As any other relief provided by ECHO, DIPECHO projects are carried out by European-based aid agencies and UN agencies in close cooperation with local NGOs and authorities.